-The U.S. was finalizing plans to distribute the first 2.9 million doses of the COVID-19 vaccine.
-While cyber actors carried out a targeted attack on companies involved in the vaccine supply chain.
-A December 3 Cybersecurity & Infrastructure Security Agency (CISA) advisory warned that these actors sent spear phishing emails to executives in global organizations impersonating a biomedical company soliciting partnerships in cold storage for the vaccine.
-Whether the attacks have succeeded so far couldn’t be determined.
+In recent days, the U.S. has been finalizing plans to distribute the first 2.9 million doses of the COVID-19 vaccine.
+In the meantime, cyber actors carried out a targeted attack on companies involved in the vaccine supply chain.
+On December 3rd, Cybersecurity & Infrastructure Security Agency (CISA) advisory warned that these actors sent spear phishing emails to executives in global organizations impersonating a biomedical company soliciting partnerships in cold storage for the vaccine.
+Whether or not the attacks have succeeded so far has not yet been confirmed.

-In the ongoing attacks, detected by IBM Security X-Force, cybercriminals are using spear phishing.
-So-called because the emails are directed to executives and employees of specific companies in the vaccine supply chain.
-The email phishing attacks started in September 2020 and appear to come from an employee of Haier Biomedical, a Chinese company that is qualified under the Cold Chain Equipment Optimization Platform to provide cold storage for vaccines.
+In the ongoing attacks, detected by IBM Security X-Force, cybercriminals seem to be using spear phishing.
+The emails are directed to executives and employees of specific companies in the vaccine supply chain.
+The email phishing attacks started in September 2020 and appear to come from an employee of Haier Biomedical – a Chinese company – qualified under the Cold Chain Equipment Optimization Platform to provide cold storage for vaccines.

 Key Points for spear phishing and phishing emails:

-- Spear phishing attacks, most likely originating from nation states, are being waged against companies in the COVID-19 vaccine supply chain.
+- The attacks are being waged against companies in the COVID-19 vaccine supply chain.

-- The phishing emails appear to be sent from an actual Chinese company that provides cold storage for vaccines.
+- The phishing emails containing the phishing link appear to be sent from an actual Chinese company that provides cold storage for vaccines.

-- Every company in the supply chain is urged to act diligently to build layered email security defenses that protect against these attacks.
+- Every company in the supply chain is urged to act diligently to build layered email security defenses against these attacks.

-The phishing emails were sent to organizations in government, solar panel manufacturing, dry ice production and IT companies supporting clients in manufacturing and distribution channels.
+The phishing emails were sent to different organizations who support clients in manufacturing and distribution channels.
+These organizations consist of governments, solar panel manufacturing, dry ice production and IT companies.
 Solar panels are used to power refrigerators necessary to keep the vaccine extremely cold.

 Email Spear Phishers Appear to be Nation-State Actors